Title of project

 A 4-year PhD student position in the interdisciplinary area of regenerative medicine.
-Your project will focus on in vitro follicle and embryo development
+The project will focus on the design, development and evaluation of peptide-based biologicals that modulate Wnt signaling responses in stem cells and cancer.

 Contact person & more information